 I know that I love the woven jogger shape because I have made so many, and it’s often my first choice when I pull something from my closet.
 It’s a shape that I’m really drawn to.
 Learn how to make denim joggers.

 To make these pants special I decided to add flat piping to the pockets, side seams, and hem.
+Learn how to sew piping.
 I omitted the elastic casing at the hem and added a curved hem with a facing.
 It really makes the piping shine and the hem detail pop.
 Use these tips for sewing curves.

 I made a size 4 and didn’t add any length.
 I ended up shortening the pants by 2.5 inches.
 I also removed some width from the center back and some width from the legs.
 I wanted a slightly more fitted pair of pants than the pattern.
 I’m very happy with the fit.